Cognitive neuroscientists and psychologists over the world have repeatedly proven that multitasking skills are based on a myth.

 - Give the best of ourselves to our work and creative projects

 - Get important life and adulting things done each week

 - Have energy left over to not snap at those we love

 - Feel like life is moving forward and we are accomplishing our goals

 This means that there are days and weeks when we spend 1:00 PM to 3:00 PM getting five things completed.

-But, and I think most importantly, this also means there are going to be more days and weeks where we are being a fully focused mad scientist, giving our all to the one thing in front of us for an undistracted two hours.
-(Heaven help the person that asks us about lunch at the wrong time on that day!)
+However, this also means there are going to be more days and weeks where we are being a fully focused mad scientist, giving our all to the one thing in front of us for an undistracted two hours.
+We prioritize tasks, delegate tasks, and get things done.